Montpellier: Neighborhoods

-Population
+Demographics

 The whole metropolitan area had a population of 813,272 at the 2020 census.
-In a study made by INSEE from 2007 to 2012 Montpellier saw the strongest population growth of France's main communes (+1.1%), ahead of Paris and Lyon.
+In a study made by INSEE from 2017 to 2023 Montpellier saw the strongest population growth of France's cities with more than 100,000 inhabitants (+1.4%).
 For most of its history, and even today, Montpellier has been known for its significant Spanish population, heritage and influence.
 Montpellier also houses significant Moroccan, Algerian, and Italian communities.